-- 1. Light the water heater, refrigerator and furnace pilots if required.
-See page 35 for complete details on LPG system and gas operated appliances. - 2.
+- Light the water heater, refrigerator and furnace pilots if required.
+See pages 40-48 for complete details on LPG system and gas operated appliances. - 2.
 Turn on the gas supply at the range and light the pilot.

 Before moving on, check your campsite, both for cleanliness and also to be sure you haven't left anything behind, turn off the gas supply petcock to the range and make sure everything is properly stowed.
-Use your Hitching Up check list on page 60 and you are ready for more travel adventure.
+Use your Pre-Travel Check List on page 67 and you are ready for more travel adventure.